tristanbettany/WebDevStack/README.md

 - `.\app.bat stop` to bring down the stack
 - You can access the php containers cli with `.\app.bat bash`
 - You might add new projects and not want to re-build, see below on how, its quick and easy
-- With a dedicated container for node you can access this by running `.\app.bat node-bash` and install/compile js with npm
+- With a dedicated container for node you can access this by running `.\app.bat bash-node` and install/compile js with npm

 ## Sending Email